Reddoch Clinics is Eastern Ontario’s dedicated provider of infant and baby circumcisions.

 Our specialized circumcision clinics are organized around the needs of baby boys and their families in order to provide the optimal infant circumcision experience.
 Our experienced medical team will exceed your expectations for quality of care.

 Baby circumcision is commonly done relatively early in the life of your son.
-Procedures completed in the first four weeks are considered newborn circumcisions.
+Procedures completed in the first weeks are considered newborn circumcisions.
 We recommend scheduling infant circumcision as soon as possible, ideally within the first two months of your babies life.
-Reddoch Clinics performs circumcision for infants and babies, and boys up to about 12 to 15 months of age – pre-toddler boys only.
+Reddoch Clinics performs circumcision for infants and babies up to two months of age only.

-We also offer circumcision for babies from Gatineau (in our Ottawa clinic), and elsewhere in the province of Quebec.
+We also offer circumcision for babies from Gatineau, and elsewhere in the province of Quebec.
 Circumcision is not covered by RAMQ so Quebec clients can benefit from Reddoch Clinics expertise with circumcision for babies.